protonemedia/laravel-splade-docs/introducing-splade.md

 If you're using an existing app, or maybe you don't like the `Link` component, you may configure Splade to automatically transform all `<a>` elements.

+## What's more?

+Here's a summary of all cool things Splade can do:

+* `<Link>` component to prevent full page reloads, giving you that *SPA-feeling*.
+* `<x-data>` component to interact with reactive data (two-way binding).
+Support for default values, remembering its state between pages, and even remembering its state in local storage.
+* `<x-defer>` component to asynchronously load or poll data.
+* `<x-errors>` component to show validation errors *outside* of a form.
+* `<x-event>` component to listen for broadcasted events.
+Support for redirecting, refreshing, showing toasts, and interacting with the event data.
+* `<x-flash>` component to interact with flashed data.
+* `<x-form>` component to send forms asynchronously.
+Supports default values, validation errors, two-way binding, file uploads, confirmation popup, and state management.
+* `<x-modal>` component to load *any* route into a modal or slideover.
+Supports nested modals as well.
+* `<x-state>` component to interact with validation errors, flashed data, and shared data.
+* `<x-toggle>` component to easily toggle boolean values on your page.
+* `Toast` component to display toasts on your page.
+Supports nine positions, four styles, backdrop and auto-dismiss.